DaltonPayne/whisper-realtime-audio-to-text-transcription/README.md

 3. Speak into your microphone when prompted.
 The script will continuously record audio and stop recording after detecting 4 seconds of silence.
 The transcribed text will be printed to the console.

-4. Edit the silence_counter on line 39 to adjust how long silence needs to be before transcription starts.
+4. Edit the silence_counter on line 39 to adjust how long silence needs to be before transcription starts. < 40 waits for 4 seconds of silence, < 30 would wait for 3 seconds, and so on.